razorcd/razorcodes.com/README.md

 LIVE: www.razorcodes.com

 ##TODO:
-* box animated parts should always show on mobile devices
+* box animated parts should always show on mobile devices (fix with CSS only)
 * add a jump to top button or make top navbar fixed
-* check that the Web Crawler is still working well
 * fix `deploy_source` gulp task to deploy everything except `dist/portfolio/`